floshin/acrolib/training/approaches-to-balance.md

 If we assume that a top in mixed pairs should rather be balanced than balance herself, then most optimal balance could be achieved by not balancing herself at all.
 Therefore there is this third method, that appears to be little known even in acrobatic circles, which has proven effective in several cases, in which the tops are prepared in a way that particularly teaches them to not balance at all.
 This has to be done from the very beginning.
 These girls, particularly to be prepared for mixed pair balance, have to be taught from scratch.
 Any former handbalancing experience will most likely be problematic.
 In that these tops cannot balance themselves, they are most optimally prepared to be balanced, to let themselves be balanced.

-Others often aren't fully capable to let it happen.
+Others aren't fully capable to let it happen.
 There will then always be moments of fear, moments in which they will instinctively react and these reactions will be visible and show how they do not completely rely on their base and haven't been prepared in the non-balance approach.
 Much instability at the top is the result.
 They cannot just "let it happen".
-This method of preparation results in a different kind of trust between base and top, in a different kind of relation and in a deep reliance of the top from the base, which, arguably, can be very beautiful to watch in a mixed pair as it may
+This method of preparation results in a different kind of trust between base and top, in a different kind of relation and in a deep reliance of the top from the base, which, arguably, can be very beautiful to watch in a mixed pair and can complement the artistry.

+How this non-balance can be learned, how tops are prepared in practice to be balanced in complete reliance on the base (which, as I said, is a not well-known technique used only in a few acrobatic schools in the world), cannot be elaborated on here, although it is a very straightforward process.
+It is more about what not to do than what to do.
+It is about what has to be avoided and how alignment of the top has to be established without creating any reactive patterns.